bakerboy448/qbit_manage-wiki/Config-Setup.md

 If either max_ratio or max_seeding_time is set to `-2` then the the global share limits will be used, `-1` then no share limits will be used.

 If you are unsure what key word to use.
 Simply select a torrent within qB and down at the bottom you should see a tab that says `Trackers` within the list that is populated there are ea list of trackers that are associateed with this torrent, select a key word from there and add it to the config file.
-Make sure this key word is unique enough that the script will not get connfused with any other tracker.
+Make sure this key word is unique enough that the script will not get confused with any other tracker.

 ## **nohardlinks:**
 ---